What is Target Marketing? The Good, The Bad, and The Ugly

 3. Countdown Timer

 POWR has some handy plugins that aid target marketing.
-These plugins help you capture hot leads from engaging website visitors, gather feedback on products and services and allow you to display offers to boost sales.
+These plugins help you capture hot leads from engaging website visitors, gather product and service feedback, and display offers to boost sales.

 1. Popups

-These popups can help you 10x your sales, collect more emails with its exit-intent technology, and remind customers of their abandoned cart, which drives even more sales and increases overall conversions on your website.
+These pop-ups can help you 10x your sales, collect more email addresses with their exit-intent technology, and remind customers of their abandoned cart, which drives even more sales and increases overall conversions on your website.

 2. Form Builder